-Throughout your undergrad years, medical school, and now, you’ve probably relied on other students for study support.
+Throughout your undergrad years you’ve probably relied on other students for study support.
 You’ve learned how studying with other people can motivate you and keep your review on track.

 We saw that many people struggled to keep their motivation to study during the pandemic because they weren't able to get out and study together.
 Many turned to Zoom study groups, but others really missed the in-person study environment.
 If you were one of those, it's time to get a study group together!

 Did you know that study groups are uniquely equipped to promote active learning?
 So, it's not just a great excuse to see other people in real life.

 What Is Active Learning?

 With active learning, you are really engaged in the content and learning process.
 You're constantly thinking about what you are doing and are directing all your efforts into it.
 Active learning helps you maintain focus and deepens your understanding by forcing you to retrieve information from memory.

 An example of active learning is drawing a concept map instead of just highlighting portions of a textbook.